Social | Talent creativity

 Japan

-BSAPIC has made employee health and well-being a top priority with the philosophy “Safety First, Show Care and Stay Connected,” since the start of the COVID-19 pandemic in 2020.
-This philosophy has been fully embraced by regional group companies in all 10 countries and regions where BSAPIC operates and remains relevant today to drive performance while strongly supporting employee well-being by improving work-life balance.
+BSAPIC is committed to making employee health and well-being a top priority with the philosophy “Safety First, Show Care and Stay Connected”.
+This approach has been fully embraced by regional group companies in all 12 countries and regions where BSAPIC operates.
+It remains a cornerstone to drive performance while strongly promoting employee well-being and improving work-life balance.

-Recognizing the value of the hybrid work model in promoting work-life balance and enhancing employee engagement, BSAPIC's group companies have chosen to maintain this work model.
+Recognizing the value of the hybrid work model in enhancing employee engagement and supporting well-being, BSAPIC's group companies have committed to maintaining it.
 By offering employees the flexibility to work both remotely and on-site, BSAPIC reaffirms its commitment to fostering a supportive and inclusive workplace culture.

 Americas region

-In 2022, BSAM launched a Well-being Task Force with a focus on receiving feedback from well-being champions throughout BSAM to further enhance the programs in the future.
-In 2023, the team also partnered with Bridgestone employee resource groups (ERGs) and vendors to provide webinars on topics such as women’s health and wellness, family goals and planning, suicide awareness for active members of the military and veterans and more.
-Furthermore, in 2023, BSAM continued to build upon its Well-being space by adding new benefit programs in support of the physical, emotional, and financial well-being of its employees.
-Each month, BSAM spotlighted a different well-being topic to provide employees with tools and resources to elevate their wellness.
-From proactive health engagement, managing stress, crisis and legal support, to planning for retirement or saving for a child’s college tuition, BSAM has an array of tools, resources, and partnerships to support employees’ needs.
-Effective January 1, 2024, BSAM expanded its initiatives in the U.S. as follows:
+In 2022, BSAM established a Well-being Task Force to gather feedback from well-being champions across the organization, aiming to further enhance the programs.
+The team collaborates with Bridgestone employee resource groups (ERGs) and vendors to offer webinars on various topics, including women’s health and wellness, family forming, suicide awareness for military members and veterans, and more.
+BSAM has expanded its Well-being space by introducing new benefit programs that support the physical, emotional, and financial well-being of its employees.
+Each quarter, BSAM highlights a different well-being topic, providing employees with tools and resources to improve their wellness.
+From proactive health engagement and stress management to crisis and legal support, retirement planning, and saving for a child’s college tuition, BSAM offers a wide array of tools, resources, and partnerships to meet employee needs.

 Europe, Middle East and Africa region